Projects & Transformation

 CUrrent Project

 Manuel is one of five co-directors of RECLAIM, where he explores the contemplative and spiritual dimensions of movement.
-In just one year, RECLAIM has evolved from a dance party into a healing, liberatory space that centers BIPOC and queer voices.
-Each monthly gathering at Bandaloop Studios in West Oakland includes guided decompression and community dialogue, inviting reflection on play, justice, and compassion within a safe, inclusive environment.
+In just one year, RECLAIM has continually leaned into its mission statement as a sober daytime dance party, embracing collective healing and a liberatory practice that centers BIPOC and queer lives.
+Each monthly gathering at Bandaloop Studios in West Oakland includes guided decompression and community dialogue, inviting reflection on the intersections of play, justice, and compassion within a safe, inclusive environment.

 The Online Cafe